England: Population

 Population of England and Wales by administrative areas.
 Their size shows their population, with some approximation.
 Each group of squares in the map key is 20% of total number of districts.

-With over 56 million inhabitants, England is by far the most populous country of the United Kingdom, accounting for 84% of the combined total.
+With over 56 million inhabitants, England is the most populous country of the United Kingdom, accounting for 84% of the combined total.
 England taken as a unit and measured against international states would be the 26th largest country by population in the world.

 The English people are British people.
 There is an English diaspora in former parts of the British Empire; especially the United States, Canada, Australia, South Africa and New Zealand.
 (Note: For instance, in 1980 around 50 million Americans claimed English ancestry.
 In Canada there are around 6.5 million Canadians who claim English ancestry.
 Around 70% of Australians in 1999 denoted their origins as Anglo-Celtic, a category which includes all peoples from Great Britain and Ireland.
 Chileans of English descent are somewhat of an anomaly in that Chile itself was never part of the British Empire, but today there are around 420,000 people of English origins living there.)
 Since the late 1990s, many English people have migrated to Spain.
 Due in particular to the economic prosperity of South East England, it has received many economic migrants from the other parts of the United Kingdom.
 There has been significant Irish migration.
 The proportion of ethnically European residents totals at 81.7%, including White British, Germans and Poles, down from 94.1% in 1991.
 Other people from much further afield in the former British colonies have arrived since the 1950s: in particular, about 7% of people living in England have family origins in the Indian subcontinent, mostly India, Pakistan and Bangladesh.
 About 0.7% are Chinese, 0.6% are Arabs.
 4.0% of the population are black, from Africa and the Caribbean, especially former British colonies, and 2.9% identified as multiracial or mixed.

 In 2007, 22% of primary school children in England were from ethnic minority families, and in 2011 that figure was 26.5%.
 About half of the population increase between 1991 and 2001 was due to immigration.

 England contains one indigenous national minority, the Cornish people, recognised by the UK government under the Framework Convention for the Protection of National Minorities in 2014.